 Farmer's Dog

-Vets love The Farmer’s Dog, so we have to think it’s a stellar option for your pup.
+Several vets recommended The Farmer’s Dog.
 Everything is made fresh, cooked gently (aka at a low temp) and frozen just enough to preserve it until it arrives at your house.
-The company even offers a DIY model where they recommend recipes you can make at home and supplement with their signature Nutrient Mix.
+The company even offers a DIY model where they recommend recipes you can make at home and supplement with their signature Nutrient Blend.
 The Farmer’s Dog boasts compliance with AAFCO standards and USDA-certified proteins.
 You do have to fill out their questionnaire before you can glimpse the recipes they recommend for your pup, but since everything is tailored to your dog’s life stage and health, this isn’t necessarily a bad thing.
-Meals are delivered pre-portioned and ready to serve or refrigerate.
+Meals are delivered pre-portioned and ready to serve or refrigerate (use within four days of thawing; freeze up to six months).

 Best for Recipe Customization